-Val Chmerkovskiy Spills ‘Good Morning America’ Host Called Him To Apologize After On-Air Gaffe
+Val Chmerkovskiy Says ‘Good Morning America’ Host Called Him To Apologize After On-Air Gaffe

-Dancing With the Stars professional dancer Val Chmerkovskiy spilled that Lara Spencer, a host of Good Morning America, called him personally to apologize for her on-air gaffe where she appeared to mock the son of Prince William and Kate Middleton, Prince George, for taking ballet classes.
+Dancing With the Stars professional dancer Val Chmerkovskiy said that Lara Spencer, a host of Good Morning America, called him personally to apologize for her on-air gaffe where she appeared to mock the son of Prince William and Kate Middleton, Prince George, for taking ballet classes.

 In response to Spencer’s comment about the prince’s rigorous school curriculum, which included ballet, the DWTS pro posted to Instagram in late August that boys can dance too.
 He told Us Weekly in a new interview that Spencer called him personally to apologize after her statement aired.